jackokring/KRTPluginADemo/docs/rocket.md

 I'm cleaning up the archives of older versions as they aren't much use to me or even to others as the `2.2.3` version of Rack is quite nice and stable.
 And apparently I have to exclude the same header search from this repo and "this markdown like C" needs the extensions for C too, as it's part of the workspace now with its own `settings.json`.

+So I deleted `nautilus` and installed `thunar` instead to increase efficiency.
+That background `tracker-miner-fs` task is a bit of a hog at inconvenient moments (glitch).
+I also added in some more recent versions of some plugins.

 ## 2.26.29
 TBC